zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Intuitively, harmonics produce an equivalent amount of vibration regardless of the sign of their frequency.
+Intuitively, a harmonic produces an equivalent amount of vibration regardless of the sign of its frequency.

 What happens when we Fourier transform a periodic function?
-Combining Equations 2.1 and 2.11,
+Combining Equations 3.1 and 4.4,

-$$ \tag{2.16}
+$$ \tag{4.9}
 \begin{aligned}
 	\bm{E}(\bm{r}, \omega)
 	&= \frac{1}{\sqrt{2 \pi}} \int\_{-\infin}^{\infin} \bm{E}(\bm{r}, t) e^{-i \omega t} dt \cr